quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 unnecessarily high number of acknowledgments when min_rtt is much smaller than smoothed_rtt.

-Note that the average congestion window and the smoothed RTT change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
+Note that the congestion window and the RTT estimate change over the lifetime of a connection and therefore might require sending frequent ACK_FREQUENCY frames to ensure optimal performance.
 As both the congestion window and RTT estimates may change continuously, of course not every change should trigger an update.